|Unit Name||INTRODUCTION TO SYSTEM SAFETY AND RISK MANAGEMENT|

 2. Safety oversight functions and governance – safety service delivery, crisis management, safety policy, audits and compliance, risk management, accreditation, safety promotion, independent accident investigation boards and common mistake is government oversight programs

-Project and Unit Review In the final week students will have an opportunity to review the contents covered so far.
-Opportunity will be provided for a review of student work and to clarify any outstanding issues.
+In the final week, students will prepare and present the main findings of their case study as part of Assessment 3.
+They will also have an opportunity to review the contents covered so far.
+Opportunities will be provided for a review of student work and to clarify any outstanding issues.
 Instructors/facilitators may choose to cover a specialized topic if applicable to that cohort.

 Additional resources or files: N/A